Longtime Kenzo designers stage final show in Paris

 An ochre coat with crimson lining had perhaps the most sumptuous color combination seen this season.

+Still, demonstrating Slimane’s continuing cachet, Bernard Arnault, Europe’s richest man and CEO of LVMH, the luxury group that owns Celine, sat pride of place on the front row with his daughter Delphine.

+Arnault’s arch-rival Francois-Henri Pinault, CEO of Kering, used to sit in the same place when Slimane designed for Saint Laurent.

-Thomas Adamson can be followed at Twitter.com/ThomasAdamson_K
+Thomas Adamson on Twitter: Twitter.com/ThomasAdamson_K